 HISTORY OF MAROOCHY RSL

-The doors to Maroochy RSL were first opened as a licensed venue in September 8, 1972.
+The doors to Maroochy RSL were first opened as a licensed venue on 8 September 1972.

 Originally called the Maroochydore and District Ex-Servicemen’s Memorial venue, Maroochydore RSL Sub Branch established an original Sub Committee in 1969 and through commitment, dedication and hard work, created a new committee in 1970.